 You are probably here today because you are considering building a backyard cabin in Victoria and why wouldn't you!
-Backyard Cabins and Granny Flats are a great way to extend your living space, add value to your property or build that perfect home office or gym right in your backyard.
+Backyard Cabins, Granny Flats and backyard pods are a great way to extend your living space, add value to your property or build that perfect home office or gym right in your backyard.

-While building a backyard cabin in Victoria is fairly straight forward (especially one of our scandinavian beauties like the Crete Panorama or the Sicilia 20!) there are a few important items you need to cover off to make sure your cabin is legal and compliant with local and government regulations.
+While building a backyard cabin in Victoria is fairly straight forward (especially one of our scandinavian designed beauties like the Amsterdam or the Milan!)
+There are a few important items you need to cover off to make sure your cabin is legal and compliant with local and government regulations.

 Planning Permits VS Building Permits?